sinecoug/chauffeur_tracker/docs/get-started/quickstart.md

 ## Base URL

 The Chauffeur Tracker API is served over HTTPS.
-All URLs referenced in the documentation have the following base: https://{server_url}The {server_url} variable depends on users' installation of the service in their development environment.
+All URLs referenced in the documentation have the following base: https://{server_url}.

+The {server_url} variable depends on users' installation of the service in their development environment.
 For v1 of Chauffeur Tracker service, the {server_url} variable is typically set to <http://localhost:3000>.

 ## Security

 At its heart, API security requires that the caller provides:

 - an authenticated identity (the *authentication*), and
-- evidence that the caller has permission to access the resources (the *authorization*)
+- evidence that the caller has permission to access the resources (the *authorization*).

 The Chauffeur Tracker service is an imaginary, *simulated* service.
-While it doesn't follow all real-world API access and restriction rules, the service does implement HTTP Basic Auth, which is a classic lock-and-key security model that's simple and widely used.
+While it doesn't follow all the access and restriction rules, the service does implement HTTP Basic Auth, which is a classic lock-and-key security model that's simple and widely used.
 Basic Auth requires a username and password combination that's Base64 encoded and sent in the HTTP Authorization header of a request.

 In HTTP Basic Auth, the server-side application expects an Authorization header that contains a username and a password.